This slowly cooked Moroccan influenced lamb tagine gets a sweet edge from dates and honey and texture from deliciously nutty almonds.

 - Zaatar to serve

-- Heat the oil in a heavy based pan over a medium heat.
+- Heat the oil in a small tagine or small frying pan (that you have a lid for) over a low-medium heat.

 Calorific details are provided by a third-party application and are to be used as indicative figures only.